IndaPlus25/norin-janusson-project/README.md

 ### Why is this interesting

 Each TPMS sensor broadcasts a unique ID which means a vehicle's four sensors form a composite ID.
-It has already been shown that this can be exploited to gather private information such as the presence, type, weight, and driving patterns of the owner at a low economic cost (see this research paper byIMDEA Networks: [Can’t Hide Your Stride: Inferring Car Movement Patterns from Passive TPMS Measurements](https://dspace.networks.imdea.org/bitstream/handle/20.500.12761/2011/Can%E2%80%99t%20Hide%20Your%20Stride_Inferring%20Car%20Movement.pdf)").
+It has already been shown that this can be exploited to gather private information such as the presence, type, weight, and driving patterns of the owner at a low economic cost (see this research paper by IMDEA Networks: [Can’t Hide Your Stride: Inferring Car Movement Patterns from Passive TPMS Measurements](https://dspace.networks.imdea.org/bitstream/handle/20.500.12761/2011/Can%E2%80%99t%20Hide%20Your%20Stride_Inferring%20Car%20Movement.pdf)").
 This presents a risk since TPMS sensors have been legally required on all new cars since 2014.

 ### What This Project Does